giovanesouza/minimal-api-asp-dotnet/.github/pull_request_template.md

 ## ✅ Checklist
 <!-- Make sure your pr passes the CI checks and do check the following fields as needed -->

+- [ ] ℹ️ The PR has title and description defined.
+- [ ] 📝 You've assigned the PR to yourself.
+- [ ] 🏷️ The PR has the correct and necessary tags.
-- [ ] 🎨 Code follows project style guidelines
+- [ ] 🎨 Code follows project style guidelines.
-- [ ] 📦 All dependencies are up to date
+- [ ] 📦 All dependencies are up to date.
-- [ ] 🧪 All the tests have passed
+- [ ] 🧪 All the tests have.
-- [ ] 📚 Documentation updated
+- [ ] 📚 Documentation updated.
-- [ ] 👀 PR ready for review
+- [ ] 👀 PR ready for review.

 ## ℹ Additional Information
 <!-- Any additional information like breaking changes, dependencies added, screenshots, comparisons between new and old behavior, etc. -->